joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 9. **Data Storytelling: A Deeper Look Into Graphs And Visualization**
-<br>Title: *Robot-run Cafe" -
+<br> **Title:** *Robot-Run Cafe"* -
-Studying the feasibility of opening a wholly robot-run cafe in downtown Los Angeles using interactable visualizations and regular expressions.*
+Studying the feasibility of opening a wholly robot-run cafe in downtown Los Angeles using interactable visualizations and regular expressions.
-    - **N.B.** - The use of Seaborn and Plotly Express libraries together with Plotly Graph Objects were the main focus of this project.
+    - The use of Seaborn and Plotly Express libraries together with Plotly Graph Objects were the main focus of this project.
 Additionally, Regular Expressions (regex) was used for extraction/filtering of useable data.
     - Constructing interactable pie charts for visualizing proportion share of restaurant types (type of food) as well as establishment types (chain vs non-chain).
     - Bargraphs to visualize percentage share of restaurant type for chain restaurants only (deemed profitable).